 The cookies will keep for up to 3 days if stored at room temperature, but they will soften over time.
 Adding the ganache to the cookies will soften them more quickly, so I recommend piping ganache into the tuile cookies the day you plan to serve them.

 Once they are filled with ganache, do not seal them in an airtight container.
 The cookies will get soft too quickly.
-Just place them on a cookie plater or in a cardboard box to transport the cookies.
+Just place them on a cookie platter or in a cardboard box to transport the cookies.

 Make ahead.